tyouritsugun/mcp-database-server/readme.md

 **This project is intended for research and educational purposes only.
 It is not designed for production use and should be used with caution.
 The authors are not responsible for any data loss or security incidents that may result from its use.**

+**Important: This security-enhanced version must be run from a local clone of the repository.
+Do not install or use any similarly named packages from the NPM registry, as they will not contain these security features.**

 ## Installation

 1. Clone the repository: